gzmask/madness/resources/posts/2013-02-25-adventures-in-brno.markdown

 complicating factors, among them my complete lack of knowledge of the local language, and me not having any money on be but euros and a bank card.
-Thankfully, at the reception, they recommended me a pizza place where I can order from, I can play with a bank card, and they have an english website too!
+Thankfully, at the reception, they recommended me a pizza place where I can order from, I can pay with a bank card, and they have an english website too!
 What could possibly go wrong?

 Everything, of course.
 First of all, I was unable to access my bank